Stéphane Bahier: Biography

 Stéphane Bahier has a degree in physical education and he is a professor in the Ministry of Education.
 He also has a degree in judo and participate in several sports as an amateur, including triathlon, mountain biking, cycling, and cross country up to 2003.

 In May 2004, he had a very serious road accident, when his lower members were severely injured.
-Albeit several important chirurgies he had to have his right leg amputated at his thigh level.
-In 2005, he went through a reeducation program so as to reassume his sport activities as soon as possible.
+After several important surgeries, he had to have his right leg amputated at his thigh level.
+In 2005, he went through a re-education program so as to re-assume his sport activities as soon as possible.

-He participated at the Pekin paralympic games in 2008 as a cyclist running against-the-watch and in line, where he wins the 6th and the 7th places.
-He is again a member of the French team at the paralympic games of Rio in 2016, in paratriathlon, sport which appears for the first time during these games.
+He participated at the Beijing Paralympic Games in 2008 as a cyclist running against-the-watch and in line, where he finished in 6th and 7th place, respectively.
+He was again a member of the French team at the Paralympic Games of Rio in 2016, in paratriathlon, a sport which debuted during these games.